In the business world, there are many forms of virtual meetings, depending on their purpose.

 💡 Need help?

-As a remote team manager, you know how hard it is to gather the whole team together.
+As a virtual team manager, you know how hard it is to gather the whole team together.
 Here’s how to skip the availability guessing game, save time, and schedule meetings on the fly.

 Who should attend the stand-up meetings?